chrisWhyTea-zz/ovh-dns-client/README.md

 #ToDo
 - Add Option to just write the whole URL instead of seperate subDomain and Domain (for a much easyer hook creation for letsencryt.sh dns-01 challange)

 -Write Tests and use Continious Integration

 -Write a better ReadMe

+- Commented code? uhmmm.. okay but only because no one was asking nicely...

+- Dryout the code... the is a lot of repeating stuff...